roman-byzantine-fibulae/roman-byzantine-fibulae.github.io/Roman Military Fibulae/fibula_19.md

 L: 37.5mm, W: Head- 38.0mm, Bow- 3.5mm, D: 17.5mm
 ### Weight
  6.5g
-### Description
-This fibula has a rectangular-shaped foot, but it looks like it tapers a bit at the end.
-It also has a long bilateral spring.
-This makes the head as wide as it is long.

 [Previous]({% link Roman Military Fibulae/fibula_18.md %}) | [Next]({% link Roman Military Fibulae/fibula_20.md %})